FMMT666/launchpad.py/README.md

                        Defaults to 0, the 1st device if not given.
               <name>   OPTIONAL, only consider devices whose names contain
                        the string <name>.
 Defaults to "Launchpad".
+                       It is sufficient to search for a part of the string, e.g.
+                       "chpad S" will find a device named "Launchpad S" or even "Novation Launchpad S"

       RETURN: True     success
               False    error